return42/sphkerneldoc/linux_src_doc/include/net/netfilter/nf_tables_h.rst

     number of deactivated elements queued for removal

 timeout
-    default timeout value in msecs
+    default timeout value in jiffies

 gc_int
     garbage collection interval in msecs